 If your gut is in need of some post-party clean up, there are many ways to restore order!
 Here are some tips to promote a healthy gut flora so that you can get back to feeling your best:

 - Eat more fiber found in whole grains, fruits, vegetables and legumes

 - Increase intake of polyphenols (dark chocolate, nuts, olive oil, berries, vegetables, legumes)

 - Increase intake of prebiotic (bananas, onion, garlic)

 - Eat more probiotic rich foods or take a probiotic supplement (yogurt, kefir, fermented foods)

 - Manage your stress

-An indication that your gut is healthy and functioning properly is having 1-2 bowel movements a day without any difficulty.
-If you are struggling to have normal bowel movements it is possible your gut flora needs some help.
-Don’t let the microorganisms ruin your home by inviting all of their up to no good friends!
+An indication that you have a healthy gut that is functioning properly is having 1-2 bowel movements a day without any difficulty.
+If you are struggling to have normal bowel movements, it is possible your gut flora needs some help.
+Don’t let the microorganisms ruin your home by inviting all of their up-to-no-good friends!
 Call our office and schedule an appointment with a registered dietitian who can assist you in promoting a balanced gut flora.

 Written by: Lexi Nazzaro, Dietetic Intern